Communities

 • You can break these "reformations" up into as many or as few as you like, but there isn't much support for singling out the Unitarian movement as a second reformation.
 Its long-term influence in allowing reasoned analysis into religion was strong, but it didn't have that much influence over the religious landscape of Europe at the time.

-#1: Initial revision by user avatar gmcgath‭ · 2021-09-01T18:28:19Z (over 2 years ago)
+#1: Initial revision by user avatar gmcgath‭ · 2021-09-01T18:28:19Z (about 3 years ago)

 "The Reformation" wasn't a single shift, with or without Unitarianism.
 Its starting point and best-known aspect was Luther's break withe the Catholic Church.
 Zwingli started a similar movement in Switzerland, coming into public controversy shortly after the Diet of Worms.
 The strict Anabaptists broke away from Zwingli.
 Henry VIII broke from the Catholic Church for personal reasons.